Skip to content

 Note: If you receive errors when you run AWS Command Line Interface (AWS CLI) commands, then see Troubleshooting errors for the AWS CLI.
 Also, make sure that you're using the most recent AWS CLI version.

-To use managed termination protection in cluster auto scaling, you must activate instance scale-in protection on the Auto Scaling group.
-This action makes sure that the Auto Scaling group retains instances with running tasks.
+To use managed termination protection in cluster auto scaling, activate instance scale-in protection on the Auto Scaling group.
+This allows the Auto Scaling group to retain instances with running tasks.

 To activate scale-in protection, run the following update-auto-scaling-group AWS CLI command: